zephyrproject-rtos/zephyr/doc/kernel/services/data_passing/pipes.rst

     Flushing does not in practice allocate or use additional buffers.

 .. note::
-    The kernel does NOT allow for an ISR to send or receive data to/from a pipe or flush even if it does not attempt to wait for space/data.
+    The kernel does allow for an ISR to flush a pipe from an ISR.
+It also allows it to send/receive data to/from one provided it does not attempt to wait for space/data.

 Implementation
 **************